chrisgrieser/nvim-rip-substitute/README.md

 - Sensible defaults: searches the entire buffer (`%`), all matches in a line (`/g`), case-sensitive (`/I`).
 - Automatic prefill of the search term: cursorword in normal mode, and the selected text in visual mode.
-Properly escaped for regex.
+- Quality-of-Life features: prefill is automatically escaped, capture groups tokens are automatically added.
 - History of previous substitutions.
 - Performant: Even in a file with 5000 lines and thousands of matches, still performs blazingly fast.™